Find a Class

 Yoga & Taekwando in the Schoolyard

 At Eliot Schoolyard, 24 Eliot Street, Jamaica Plain

-While the weather is warm, our schoolyard is hosting yoga classes with JP Centre Yoga and Tai Chi with [email protected], our neighborhood's aging-in-place organization.
-You can sign up for yoga here and Tai Chi here.
+While the weather is warm, our schoolyard is hosting classes for adults with JP Centre Yoga and for children with JP Taekwando.
+You can sign up for yoga here and taekwando here.
 Advance registration is required.